HMS Gloucester (1909): Pursuit of Goeben and Breslau

 As tensions rose with Germany in the first few days of August 1914, before Britain declared war, Gloucester was deployed at the mouth of the Adriatic Sea, together with the bulk of the Mediterranean Fleet, by its commander, Admiral Sir Archibald Berkeley Milne.
 Their task was to prevent the German battlecruiser and the light cruiser from linking up with the Austro-Hungarian Fleet.
 The battlecruisers and were withdrawn from this force on 2 August and found the German ships on the morning of 4 August headed east after a cursory bombardment of the French Algerian port of Philippeville.
 But Britain and Germany were not yet at war so Milne turned to shadow the Germans as they headed back to Messina, Sicily, to recoal.
 All three battlecruisers had problems with their boilers, but Goeben and Breslau were able to break contact and reached Messina by the morning of the 5th.
 By this time war had been declared, after the German invasion of Belgium, but an Admiralty order to respect Italian neutrality and stay outside a six-mile (10 km) limit from the Italian coast precluded entrance into the passage of the Strait of Messina where they could observe the port directly.
 Therefore, Milne stationed the battlecruisers and Indefatigable at the northwestern exit of the Strait of Messina as he still expected the Germans to break out to the west where they could attack French troop transports.
-He positioned Gloucester at the southeastern exit and sent Indomitable to recoal at Bizerte where she was better positioned to react to a German sortie into the Western Mediterranean.
+He positioned Gloucester at the southeastern exit and sent Indomitable to recoal at Bizerte, French Tunisia, where she was better positioned to react to a German sortie into the Western Mediterranean.